jashaj/TemplateDemo/README.md

   - Thymeleaf

 ## Build and run
-You need [Apache Maven 3](https://maven.apache.org) to build and run this project.
+You need Java 11 and [Apache Maven 3](https://maven.apache.org) to build and run this project.
 Build the project with

     mvn clean install